 Best Chromebook: Lenovo IdeaPad Flex 5i Chromebook

 Our favorite Chromebook is Lenovo’s Flex 5 Chromebook, which Engadget’s resident Chrome OS aficionado Nathan Ingraham described as “a tremendous value.”
-This laptop nails the basics, with a 13-inch Full HD touchscreen, a fantastic keyboard and a 10th-generation Intel Core i3 processor.
+This laptop nails the basics, with a 13-inch Full HD touchscreen, a great keyboard and a 10th-generation Intel Core i3 processor.
 Its 4GB of RAM and 64GB SSD may sound meager, but in our testing the Flex 5 held up in spite of this constraint.
 It’s also nice to see one USB-A and two USB-C ports, eight hours of battery life and a 360-degree hinge that makes it easy to use the Flex 5 as a tablet.
 That’s a bonus, especially now that Chrome OS supports Android apps.

 Though the Flex 5 is almost two years old by now, this Lenovo Chromebook is a solid deal at around $400.
 In fact, you can sometimes find it on sale for as little as $300, making it a great option for someone looking for a basic browser-based machine on a tight budget.

-Best budget: HP Pavilion Aero 13
+Best budget laptop: HP Pavilion Aero 13

-Best convertible: Microsoft Surface Pro 9
+Best convertible laptop: Microsoft Surface Pro 9

 While we have our gripes about the Pro 9's overall ergonomics, it's undoubtedly one of the thinnest and lightest laptop alternatives you can get.
 It's attractive and has a gorgeous 13-inch display, and we still consider Microsoft's Type Cover to be one of the best you can get, period.
 They will cost you extra, though, so be prepared to shell out another $100 to $180 for one.
-Microsoft's Slim Pen 2 is another highlight, and it will be a must-buy accessory for anyone that loves to draw or prefers to take handwritten notes.
+Microsoft's Slim Pen 2 is another highlight, and it will be a must-buy stylus for anyone that loves to draw or prefers to take handwritten notes.
 Overall, if you want a machine that can switch seamlessly from being a laptop to being a tablet, the Intel Surface Pro 9 is one of your best bets.
 Of course, if you're married to the Apple ecosystem, you should consider an iPad Pro.